rrsaikarthik3/Project_3_Classifying_Traffic_signs/Traffic_Signs_Writeup.md

 Learning Rate = 0.0015
 Batch Size = 128
 Epochs = 20

-These hyperparameters werew chosen based on an iterative approach in order to find the best validation accuracy.
+These hyperparameters were chosen based on an iterative approach in order to find the best validation accuracy.

 #### 4. Arriving at the final model and their results